 During DNA replication, each of the two strands that make up the double helix serves as a template from which new strands are copied.
 The new strands will be complementary to the parental or “old” strands.
 When two daughter DNA copies are formed, they have the same sequence and are divided equally into the two daughter cells.

-Click through this tutorial on DNA replication.
+View this video on DNA replication.